 If You Are Seeking a Scholarship

 SEED is committed to partnering with communities, organizations, and institutions who demographically reflect our broader world.
-Toward this end, SEED has always worked to provide scholarships through grant writing and fundraising on our own and with partner sites in order to support both diversifying our cohorts and ensuring that those further from social justice are able to attend.
+Toward this end, SEED has always worked to provide scholarships through our own grant writing and fundraising on our own and as well as in collaboration with partner sites in order to support both diversifying our cohorts and ensuring that those further from social justice are able to attend.
 We are working to be more open about our scholarship process to further this goal.
-For instance, all public schools are automatically eligible for a $1,200 scholarship as are non-profit organizations with an annual budget under $250,000.
-Please note that all communities, organizations, and institutions are eligible to apply for scholarships, and we do grant scholarships of different sizes.
+For instance, all public schools are automatically eligible for a $2000 scholarship as are non-profit organizations with annual budgets under $250,000.
+Please note that all communities, organizations, and institutions are welcome to apply for scholarships, and we do grant scholarships of different sizes.

 The basic criteria for scholarships are: